+Numerical Simulations.
 Two different in-house softwares were used for numerical simulations.
-The first one, YALES2BIO [19, 34], is a finite-volume parallel solver for the incompressible Navier-Stokes equations on unstructured meshes.
-Fluid-structure coupling was implemented using an immersed boundary method adapted to unstructured grids [19].
+The first one, YALES2BIO (19, 34), is a finite-volume parallel solver for the incompressible Navier-Stokes equations on unstructured meshes.
+Fluid-structure coupling was implemented using an immersed boundary method adapted to unstructured grids (19).
 RBCs were modeled as viscous drops enclosed by membranes resisting shear, bending, and area dilation.
-In the SDPD simulations, the smoothed dissipative particle dynamics method [21], a mesoscale hydrodynamic particle-based approach, represents fluid flow, while a RBC membrane was modeled as a triangulated network of springs [20], whose vertices are coupled to the fluid via frictional forces.
-The network assumes fixed connectivity and includes the spring's elastic energy, bending energy, and area and volume conservation constraints [20].
+In the SDPD simulations, the SDPD method (21), a mesoscale hydrodynamic particlebased approach, represents fluid flow, and an RBC membrane was modeled as a triangulated network of springs (20) whose vertices are coupled to the fluid via frictional forces.
+The network assumes fixed connectivity and includes the spring's elastic energy, bending energy, and area and volume conservation constraints (20).
 Further details about the numerical methods and setups are given below.